-- Vegetables: Research has shown that cauliflower, brussel sprouts and broccoli are three of the best foods to eat to prevent a herpes outbreak.
+- Vegetables: Research has shown that cauliflower and broccoli are some of the best foods to eat to prevent a herpes outbreak.
 Most vegetables are high in lysine and low in arginine.
 Beans, beets and potatoes are other vegetables rich in lysine that you can include in your diet.

 - Dairy: Consuming dairy products when you are suffering from herpes will help cure your sores fast.
 Yoghurt has one of the highest amounts of lysine of all foods.
 Make sure you eat yogurt that doesn’t contain gelatin or corn syrup.
 Gelatin has arginine, which may cause outbreaks.

 - Meats: Eating various types of meats can help cure your herpes.
 Beef, lamb, fish and chicken are all rich in lysine.

 An Alkaline Diet